Existence of Korteweg-de Vries Solitons and Relevance of Relativistic Effects in a Dusty Electron-Ion Plasma: Numerical results

 In order to obtain numerical solutions, we set values for the free parameters, namely normalized density $n_{j0}'$, velocity $v_{j0}'$, temperature $\alpha_j$, ion (electron) to dust mass ratio $Q_i$ $(Q_e)$, and soliton speed $V$.
 With this, Eq.~\eqref{eq:10} can be numerically solved for $M$.
 This allows to evaluate $p$ and $q$, and thus to obtain the amplitude, width and shape of the soliton.

 In general, Eq.~\eqref{eq:10} yields four solutions for $M$.
 However, depending on the free parameters, it can happen that all values are real, only two of them, or none.
 Thus, we first select all real solutions for $M$.
 Then, for each chosen value of $M$, we evaluate the dispersion coefficient $q$.

+In the following, we only focus on the case when $q>0$, and therefore, in the soliton solution \eqref{eq:17}.
+The same analysis can be straightforwardly repeated for soliton solution \eqref{eq:18b}.

-Since a soliton exists only if $q>0$, we also must test if the resulting value of $q$ is real and positive, which allows us to select the physical values of $M$.
+Using the chosen values of $M$, we test if the resulting value of $q$ is real and positive, which allows us to select the physical values of $M$.
 Finally, we evaluate the corresponding values of the nonlinear coefficient $p$.
 It turns out that there are at most two physically relevant values of $M$, corresponding to two phase velocities.
 We can thus identify a slow and a fast mode.

-Figure~\ref{fig1} shows the $q$ coefficient when it is positive, for two values of ion to dust mass ratio, for several electron/ion velocities, and for each mode: $q_s$ for the slow mode, panels (a) and (b), and $q_f$ for the fast mode, panels (c) and (d).
-In particular, two ion velocities are taken to see the relevance of weakly relativistic ($v'_{i0}=30$) and relativistic ($v'_{i0}=60$) effects on $q$.
-For each $v'_{i0}$, several values of the electron velocities are taken, ranging from weakly relativistic to relativistic values ($v'_{e0}=10,\dots , 80$).
+Fig.~\ref{fig1} shows the $q$ coefficient when it is positive, for two values of ion to dust mass ratio, for several electron/ion velocities, and for each mode: $q_s$ for the slow mode, panels (a) and (b), and $q_f$ for the fast mode, panels (c) and (d).
+In particular, two ion velocities are considered to see the relevance of weakly relativistic ($v'_{i0}=30$) and relativistic ($v'_{i0}=60$) effects on $q$.
+For each $v'_{i0}$, several values of the electron velocities are considered, ranging from weakly relativistic to relativistic values ($v'_{e0}=10,\dots , 80$).
 We notice that the slow mode has a single branch, and that there is a maximum value of the dust charge for soliton existence that depends on ion velocity, as it can be seen in panels \ref{fig1}(a) and \ref{fig1}(b).